 Charlotte Pass Village is Australia’s highest ski resort, as well as being the only snowbound village for most of the ski season.
 With oversnow access the only way in, and ski lifts right on the doorstep, this beautiful area provides an intimate ski and winter experience.

 About Charlotte Pass

-The closest village to Mount Kosciuszko, Charlotte Pass is in the middle of Kosciuszko National Park and features some of the area's most idyllic alpine scenery.
+There are plenty of ski and snowboard friendly accommodation options in the village.
+Oversnow transport from Perisher is available with child-minding services for children over the age of three.
+The closest village to Mt Kosciuszko, Charlotte Pass is in the middle of Kosciuszko National Park and some of the area's most idyllic alpine scenery.